Table of Contents

 The answer is (unsurprisingly and resoundingly) yes!

-Even though search results are seldom the same at the user level (thanks to personalization), keyword ranking reports tell you two things:
+Even though organic search results are seldom the same at the user level (thanks to personalization), keyword ranking reports tell you two things:

 The general direction of your clients' SEO efforts: Better rankings for one keyword usually indicate improved rankings overall, especially for related long-tail keywords.
 Plus, tracking keywords shows you the effectiveness of your clients’ SEO strategies.